Updated: 4:15 p.m. EDT

 Stuart Raphael, the Solicitor General of Virginia, spoke on behalf of Attorney General Mark Herring’s office; Herring has declined to defend the ban, and filed a brief in support of the plaintiffs.

-“Virginia agrees with the plaintiffs Indiana” said Raphael, adding that the ban was unconstitutional under the 14th amendment, which promises equal protection under the law.
+“Virginia agrees with the plaintiffs [in ending the ban]” said Raphael, adding that the ban was unconstitutional under the 14th amendment, which promises equal protection under the law.